hyryel/com.unity.multiplayer.docs/versioned_docs/version-1.9.1/learn/rpcvnetvar.md

 `RPC`s are simpler.

 If you have a temporary event like an explosion, you don't need a replicated state for this.
 It would not make sense.
-You would have an "unexploded" state that would need to be synced everytime a new player connected?
+You would have an "unexploded" state that would need to be synced everytime a new Player connected?
 From a design perspective, you might not want to represent these events as state.

-An explosion can use an `RPC` for the event, but the effect of the explosion should be using `NetworkVariable`s ( for example player's knockback and health decrease).
-A newly connected player doesn't care about an explosion that happened 5 seconds ago.
-They do care about the current health of the players around that explosion though.
+An explosion can use an `RPC` for the event, but the effect of the explosion should be using `NetworkVariable`s ( for example Player's knockback and health decrease).
+A newly connected Player doesn't care about an explosion that happened 5 seconds ago.
+They do care about the current health of the Players around that explosion though.

 Actions in Boss Room are a great example for this.
 The area of effect action (`AoeAction`) triggers an `RPC` when the action is activated (showing a VFX around the affected area).
 The imp's health (`NetworkVariable`s) is updated.
-If a new player connects, they will see the damaged imps.
+If a new Player connects, they will see the damaged imps.
 We would not care about the area of effect ability's VFX, which works great with a transient `RPC`.

 `AoeActionInput.cs` Shows the input being updated client side and not waiting for the server.
 It then calls an `RPC` when clicking on the area to affect.